Wholemeal Vegan Pizza

 All external links are provided to highlight products that I think are fantastic.
 I do not receive any commission or sponsorship from any companies.

 - 250 g whole wheat flour (plus extra for dusting)

 - 150 mL water

-- 1/2 a 350g jar rustic passata (or half a tin of tomatoes, blended in a food processor)
+- 1/2 of a 350g jar rustic passata (or half a tin of tomatoes, roughly processed)